302 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 300 Beacon to the east and 304 Beacon to the west.

 At about the same time, Lawrence and Ruth Schumann separated and he moved from New York to an apartment at 302 Beacon.
 They divorced in 1950.

-In October of 1971, Patricia Risser transferred the property to Laurel Schumann, at that time a resident of Hollywood.
+In October of 1971, he transferred 302 Beacon to his daughter, Laurel Schumann, at that time a resident of Hollywood.

 Lawrence and Edith Schumann continued to live at 302 Beacon until about 1974.
 By the time of his death in October of 1975, they were living in an apartment at 330 Beacon.

 In November of 1974, 302 Beacon was purchased from Laurel Schumann by John L. Hayden.